JGRennison/OpenTTD-patches/README.md

 * Improve road vehicle pathfinding when multiple vehicles are simultaneously heading to a station with multiple bay/stop entrances.
 * Add setting for default road/tram types.
 * Add a setting to turn off road vehicles slowing in curves.
+* Add a setting to disable road vehicles from passing through each other when blocked for an extended period of time.

 #### Level Crossings